- Published on

 The description of Loading Placeholder ui component

-Why use Tailwind CSS to make a Loading Placeholder ui component?
+Why use Tailwind CSS to create a Loading Placeholder ui component?

 The preview of Loading Placeholder ui component